Find Trade Colleges

 44% Freshmen Loans

-44% of ATU students take out loans to afford college costs.
+Roughly 44% of students at ATU take out loans to pay for college.
 The typical student loan amount is $6,728 a year.
-The student loan default rate of 1.6% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 1.6% which is much lower than the average rate of 10.8%!

 Public Public vs. Private